bitsector/ocr-toolkit/README.md

    INFO:     Application startup complete.
    ```

-3. **Access the interactive documentation:**
+5. **Access the interactive documentation:**
    - **Swagger UI**: http://localhost:8000/docs
    - **ReDoc**: http://localhost:8000/redoc

 ### Testing with cURL Commands

-Once the server is running, you can test the endpoints using these curl commands:
+Once the server is running, you can test the endpoints using these curl commands. **Note:** All curl commands should be run from the project root directory to access the `sample_files/` folder.

 #### 1. Health Check
 ```bash